TransformationAdvisor/TA.github.io/README.md

 ````
 ---
 layout: post
-title: Descrieb what this FAQ will answer
+title: <Describe here what the question is>
-categories: Datacollector
+categories: <what area this FAQ is relevant to>
-author: optional
+author: <optional>
 ---

 bla bla bla